ryanczm/Analytic-Musings/notes/fa/fa.md

     * Feature - Window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
     * Feature - Window function... that depends.
 For example, using current league position difference to predict essentially is an expanding sum window over a discretized score outcome.
     * Feature - League/point weighting - Scale the xg difference by points differential.
 To account for team strength differences.
-    * Feature - Time weighting - For goals, scale them by goal timing: 2-0 with 90' 95' is not the same as 2-0 30' 40'.
+    * Feature - Game state weighting - For goals, scale them by goal timing: 2-0 with 90' 95' is not the same as 2-0 30' 40'.
 For XG, create a discretized XG curve and apply a time decay.
-    * Problem - Confounding with Starting XI - Remember, starting XI generates the XG.
-And starting XI varies from game to game.
 * **Lineup/player selection feature**
     * Key Idea - How alpha in picking the "best" starting XI for that opponent contributes to XG and XGA.
     * Key Idea - The idea that sometimes the managers don't always put out the best starting XI.